Support Our Lady of Sorrows Academy through the State Tax Credit program.

 |State Refund =

 Q: Can businesses redirect their Arizona state taxes to the Academy?

 A: Yes.
-An Arizona-based corporation (“C”- or “S”- Corp), may also designate up to their state income tax liability for the given tax year, as long as it does not exceed the statewide cap for the year ($89,161,006 last school year).
+An Arizona-based corporation (“C”- or “S”- Corp, LLC filing as S-Corp, Insurance companies paying premium taxes in Arizona), may also designate up to their state income tax liability for the given tax year, as long as it does not exceed the statewide cap for the year.
 Please let us know if you have any ties to the decision-makers of such as business.

 Q: How do I explain this program to friends who might be interested in contributing towards my children?

 A: It’s a great idea to speak to your friends and family in person about this Arizona state scholarship program.
-You are welcome to use our handout and also refer them to our website for further details.
+You are welcome to download our brochure (pdf) and also refer them to our website at ourladyofsorrows-academy.com/en/az-tax-credit for further details.